tarunagarwal1713/Advance-java/README.md

 ---

-# Advance Java - Experiment 7: JSP and Session Management
+# Experiment 7: JSP and Session Management

 This section features outputs from JSP-based applications demonstrating cookie management and session tracking.
 These screenshots show how user interaction is handled across multiple pages and requests.